kaili-chen/myanimelist/README.md

 * get character's mangaography

 # Background story
-this frankly started as an information gathering project for some mindlessly fun visualisations but i got too invested and am working on it on-and-off in my free time. thought i would make it public for hope that it might benefit someone. i am still motivated to refine it, as a way to learn data mining, making packages that make sense and so on. here's the pitch: any support in the form of coffee $ is appreciated :) (sponsor button is on the top of this page)
+this frankly started as an information gathering project for some mindlessly fun visualisations but i got too invested and am working on it on-and-off in my free time. thought i would make it public for hope that it might benefit someone. i am still motivated to refine it, as a way to learn data mining, making packages that make sense and so on.